-GATE 2019 Mock Tests will be released by IIT Madras on its official website.
+GATE 2019 Mock Tests has been released by IIT Madras on its official website on 30th October 2018.
 IIT Madras will organise the Graduate Aptitude Test in Engineering, known as GATE, in the month of February next year, for candidates aspiring to get admission in Master's programmes in engineering as well as for those interested in recruitment by PSUs.
 Therefore, candidates who are preparing for GATE 2019 must take mock test for the best preparation and to become familiar with the GATE exam pattern.
 The GATE 2019 mock test will be a simulation of the actual test, which means that all the functionalities will be similar to the actual test including marking scheme, distribution of questions, and nature of questions, etc.

 Mock tests help candidates by giving them the opportunity to revise the syllabus well before the actual examination.
 The questions asked in the mock test papers also give candidates an insight into the possible difficulty level of the exam.
 Basically, mock tests help candidates analyse their level of preparation.
 They also help candidates identify the areas where they're weak and need to work on.

 The mock test links are active for all the subjects i.e. Aerospace Engineering, Agricultural Engineering, Architecture and Planning, Biotechnology, Civil Engineering, Chemical Engineering, Computer Science and Information Technology, Chemistry, Electronics and Communication Engineering, Electrical Engineering, Ecology and Evolution, Geology and Geophysics, Instrumentation Engineering, Mathematics, Mechanical Engineering, Mining Engineering, Metallurgical Engineering, Petroleum Engineering, Physics, Production and Industrial Engineering, Textile Engineering and Fibre Science, Engineering Sciences and Life Sciences.